 - 4.1.1.
 During the Formal Stages, an Investigating Officer is appointed to assess the facts of a case.
-The rationale for the appointment of the Investigating Officer role includes the level of seniority required, impartiality and training/experience of the appointed Officer.
+This appointment will consider the level of seniority required, impartiality and training/experience of the appointed Officer.
 No 'formal' stage is assigned (1, 2 or 3) to the case at this stage. - 4.1.2.
-On receipt of the Investigation Report, where a Disciplinary Hearing is recommended, an HR Case Manager reviews and decides which formal stage the Disciplinary Hearing will be heard.
+On receipt of the Investigation Report, where a Disciplinary Hearing is recommended, the HR Case Manager reviews and decides in conjunction with the Investigating Officer which formal stage the Disciplinary Hearing will be heard.